ymmyk/trpc-to-openapi/README.md

 Note: This project is a fork of a fork, with full credit to the original authors.
 It appears that the original author has abandoned the project, so I plan to add new features in the near future.

+## Changelog

+- 2.0.3 Added support for array inputs for GET requests

 ## Usage

 **1. Install `trpc-to-openapi`.**